Limit linear series: combinatorial theory: Crude linear series

-\begin{prop}[Non-increasing property of slope vectors] Notations as above, the collection of vectors $(s^\nu_0, \dots, s^\nu_r)$, as a vector-valued function on the segment corresponding to $e$, forms a coordinate-wise non-increasing sequence of vectors away from $x$ in the direction indicated by $\nu$. \end{prop}
+\begin{prop}[Non-increasing property of slope vectors] Notation as above, the collection of vectors $(\sss_0^\nu, \dots, \sss_r^\nu)$, as a vector-valued function on the segment corresponding to $e$, forms a coordinate-wise non-increasing collection of vectors. \end{prop}